-- As staff works remotely more often, remind them of the risks of taking data off site, and of policies around removable media, print copies and hardware.
+- As staff work remotely more often, remind them of the risks of taking data off site, and of policies around removable media, print copies and hardware.

 Thinking about the longer term

-Your organization's working arrangements may have permanently shifted.
+Your organisation's working arrangements may have permanently shifted.

-- There may be a rush to come back to the office at first, but some employees will have gotten used to working remotely and may choose to work more frequently from home.
-How do you adapt your longer term controls such as insider threat monitoring?
+- There may be a rush to come back to the office at first, but some employees will have become used to working remotely and may choose to work more frequently from home.
+How do you adapt your longer-term controls such as insider threat monitoring?